Everything you need to know about mezzanine goods lifts

 What are mezzanine goods lifts?
 Why choose one?
 Also known as warehouse goods lifts or pallet lifts, mezzanine goods lifts serve mezzanine floors—intermediate levels that range between secondary floors of a building.

-Typically they are goods lifts for moving heavy, bulky stock in warehouses, factories, retail stores.
-They deliver dependable, cost-effective performance in a variety of commercial environments, from rail stations, factories and warehouses to laundry facilities, stores and workshops.
+Typically they are goods lifts for moving heavy, bulky stock in warehouses, factories and retail stores.
+They deliver dependable, cost-effective performance in various commercial environments, from rail stations, factories and warehouses to laundry facilities, stores and workshops.

 Increasing efficiency and safety

-Mezzanine lifts streamline access throughout premises.
-They help you meet all standards, regulations and directives, including the Health and Safety at Work etc Act 1974 and Manual Handling Operations 1992.
+Mezzanine lifting systems streamline access throughout premises.
+They help you meet all standards, regulations and directives, including the Health and Safety at Work etc. Act 1974 and Manual Handling Operations 1992.